 Will We Be Able to Visit Taiwan in 2021?

-When this year began, Taiwan travel 2021 seemed almost guaranteed.
+As last year drew to a close, Taiwan travel 2022 seemed almost guaranteed.
 Although I didn’t go so far as to book a flight, I assumed I would make a trip to Taipei at some point before the end of the year.
-Now, in August, I would say chances of Taiwan’s border meaningfully reopening this year are pretty close to zero, due to the reasons I’ve just laid out above.
+Now, in March 2022, I would say chances of Taiwan’s border meaningfully reopening this year are pretty close to zero, due to the reasons I’ve just laid out above.

 The obvious follow-up question, of course, is “when will Taiwan open to tourists?”
-At this time, I’d say mid-2022 is a realistic target, with the possibility of progressive easing before that.
-For example, it’s conceivable that non-tourist travelers such as students and workers may be able to enter later in 2021, and that tourists from certain countries or who meet certain criteria might return in the first or second quarter of 2022.
+At this time, I’d say early 2023 is a realistic target, with the possibility of progressive easing before that.
+For example, it’s conceivable that non-tourist travelers such as students and workers may be able to enter later in 2022, and that tourists from certain countries or who meet certain criteria might return in the first or second quarter of 2023.

 Other FAQ About Visiting Taiwan After Covid-19